marcinruszkiewicz/quaashangma-jam/readme.md

 # Jam Version?

-This is a version done in about a week (including installing Haxe and figuring out how to do anything in it) for the [HaxeJam 2023: Winter Jam](https://itch.io/jam/haxejam-2023-winter-jam).
-Due to time constraints (and my regular day job during the week) it's not very advanced.
+Original version was done in about a week (including installing Haxe and figuring out how to do anything in it) for the [HaxeJam 2023: Winter Jam](https://itch.io/jam/haxejam-2023-winter-jam).
+This one has been updated now, however you won't really find any new features - I just wanted to clear the code up so I can expand on it easier.

 I will be updating the game in the future, as I find the idea pretty entertaining and worth expanding on.

 Mostly I'd like to provide more storytelling through this game, which was a really hard thing to do when I've spent most of the time learning how the engine works and how to do anything in it.
 I believe there's some potential there, though.